ethanlindley/QuadrantServer-py/README.md

 * `python -m base.StartGameServer`

 ## Notes
 * Currently, the login logic still needs to be worked on.
-See issue #2 for more details.
+See issues for more details.